SpektraSystems/Red-Hat-Modernize-Apps/01-moving-existing-apps.md

 * Rule extension and customizability
 * Ability to analyze source code or application archives

-RHMTA examines application artifacts, including project source directories and application archives, then produces an HTML report that highlights areas needing changes.
-RHMTA can be used to migrate Java applications from previous versions of Red Hat JBoss Enterprise Application Platform or from other containers, such as Oracle® WebLogic Server or IBM® WebSphere® Application Server.
+MTA examines application artifacts, including project source directories and application archives, then produces an HTML report that highlights areas needing changes.
+MTA can be used to migrate Java applications from previous versions of Red Hat JBoss Enterprise Application Platform or from other containers, such as Oracle® WebLogic Server or IBM® WebSphere® Application Server.

-## How Does RHMTA Simplify Migration?
+## How Does MTA Simplify Migration?

-RHMTA looks for common resources and highlights technologies and known trouble spots when migrating applications.
+MTA looks for common resources and highlights technologies and known trouble spots when migrating applications.
 The goal is to provide a high-level view into the technologies used by the application and provide a detailed report organizations can use to estimate, document, and migrate enterprise applications to Java EE and Red Hat JBoss Enterprise Application Platform.

-> RHMTA is usually part of a much larger application migration and modernization program that involves well defined and repeatable phases over weeks or months and involves many people from a given business.
+> MTA is usually part of a much larger application migration and modernization program that involves well defined and repeatable phases over weeks or months and involves many people from a given business.
 Do not be fooled into thinking that every single migration is a simple affair and takes an hour or less!
-To learn more about Red Hat's philosophy and proven methodology, check out the [RHMTA documentation](https://access.redhat.com/documentation/en-us/migration_toolkit_for_applications) and contact your local Red Hat representative when embarking on a real world migration and modernization strategy.
+To learn more about Red Hat's philosophy and proven methodology, check out the [MTA documentation](https://access.redhat.com/documentation/en-us/migration_toolkit_for_applications) and contact your local Red Hat representative when embarking on a real world migration and modernization strategy.

-## More RHMTA Resources
+## More MTA Resources

 * [Documentation](https://access.redhat.com/documentation/en-us/migration_toolkit_for_applications)
 * [Developer Homepage](https://developers.redhat.com/products/mta/overview)